 Irritable bowel syndrome (IBS) is a chronic disorder that affects the digestive system.
 Signs and symptoms of IBS include cramping, abdominal pain, stool irregularities, bloating, flatulence, and diarrhea or constipation.

-1. Follow a specialized diet
+1. Follow a Low-FODMAP Diet

-- Artichoke
+- Artichokes

 - Cauliflower